 Apollon threw 2 x d10 +2 for less damage than opponent, +2 for Henri +2 for marines = +6

 Net +1 to Sea Wolf.
 She had a single remaining strength point whilst Apollon had 6.
 Although the privateer won the combat decisively, she sustained a single damage point and thus was completely disabled.
 The surrender of the French crew allowed the privateers to transfer to the captured vessel.

 The gallant captain Henri was taken prisoner and the pirates transferred from their now partly submerged ship to the damaged but still floating Apollon.
-The black flag was raised, the fire brought under control and two badly damaged captured French ships sailed to safety whilst the gallant and very hard fighting French squadron lost the battle on the last throw of the dice.
+The black flag was raised, the fire brought under control and two badly damaged captured French ships sailed to safety whilst the gallant French squadron lost the battle on the last throw of the dice.
 The hard fighting Sea Wolf drifted and sank over time.